-Unlike carbonated drinks like Sprite, Peppermint tea is considered safe and does not contain caffeine.
-However, you should still be mindful of any additional additives that may be present within your particular brand of Peppermint tea.
+Yes, dogs can drink Peppermint Tea in moderation and only if the Peppermint Tea is decaffeinated.
+Unlike carbonated drinks, Peppermint tea is considered safe and canine-friendly because it does not contain caffeine.
+However, you should still be mindful of any additional additives that may be present within your particular brand of Peppermint Tea.

-The best drink to give your dog is good old plain tap or bottled water, this should be the main source of hydration for your dog and nothing should be even coming close.
+With that said, the best drink to give your K9 friends is still simply the good old plain tap or bottled water.
+Water should be the main source of hydration for your pooch and nothing should come close to it.

 First, your dog may be allergic to it, similar to how some dogs are allergic to peanut butter in Reese’s Pieces.
-The second reason is that some components of the tea could lead to an upset stomach or even poisoning in dogs.
+The second reason is that some components of Peppermint Tea could lead to an upset stomach or even poisoning in dogs.

 The main thing to watch out for is how often and how much you give your dog.
-Avoid teas that have additives and especially watch out for caffeine as this can be bad news for your furry friend.
-Always practice moderation and seek professional helping you notice any negative reactions from your dog.
+In general, it’s best to avoid any tea that has additives and especially watch out for caffeine as this can be bad news for your furry friend.
+Always practice moderation and seek professional veterinary help if you notice any negative reactions from your dog.

 Can dogs drink warm tea?